evpo/EncryptPad/deps/botan/doc/cli.rst

 -----------------------

 The ``--policy=`` argument of the TLS commands specifies the TLS policy to use.
-The policy can be any of the the strings "default", "suiteb_128", "suiteb_192", "bsi", "strict", or "all" to denote built-in policies, or it can name a file from which a policy description will be read.
+The policy can be any of the strings "default", "suiteb_128", "suiteb_192", "bsi", "strict", or "all" to denote built-in policies, or it can name a file from which a policy description will be read.